vikingdata/articles/misc/c/design/basics.md

 | XOR $Y = A \oplus B$ | No | 0, 0 → 00, 1 → 11, 0 → 11, 1 → 0 |
 | XNOR $Y = \overline{A \oplus B}$ | No | 0, 0 → 10, 1 → 01, 0 → 01, 1 → 1 |

+* NOTE -- opposite of value.
+* AND — True only when all inputs are true.
+* OR — True when at least one input is true.
+* NAND — The opposite of AND; false only when all inputs are true.
+* NOR — The opposite of OR; true only when all inputs are false.
+* XOR — True when the inputs are different.
+* XNOR — True when the inputs are the same.

 ## <a name=t></a>Gate truth tables for 2, 3, and 4 input